 Any tablet or cellphone with fingerprint authentication can be enabled to use one-touch logins to Mobile Banking.
-Facial Recognition is only available on iPhone X.
+Facial authentication is only available on iPhone X, XR and XS.

 Once enabled on your app, Quick Glance allows you to see the balances and recent transactions of your First Tennessee Bank accounts without having to log in.
 To enable Quick Glance, log into the (iOS or Android) app and follow these steps:

 You can now customize which accounts and transactions you can view via Quick Glance.
 Click on Settings and then the Mobile sub-tab.
 A list of your accounts are displayed with a selection box for you to choose whether to Show in the Accounts Widget and/or Show in Recent Transactions.
 Check the boxes for the account(s) and transactions that you would like to display.